Kenmore

 Possible Causes

-Heavy mineral deposits on bottom of tank, sediment around lower element, high hardness water with no maintenance flushing
+Heavy mineral deposits on the bottom of the tank, sediment around the lower element, high hardness water with no maintenance flushing.

 How to Fix / Troubleshooting